 Mindfulness promotes mono tasking — or doing one thing at a time, slowly, effectively, and mindfully.

 To do something mindfully means to pay full attention to it and to embrace everything about it.
 You can do anything more mindfully — from washing dishes or sweeping the floor, to driving to work or playing with your children.
+And this doesn’t only go for you.
+There is also Mindfulness for Kids and Mindfulness For Teens to help them become more mindful in their life.

 5. Tai Chi